brandur/sorg/content/drafts/ruby-scale.md

 because with the exception of the most primitive dependencies, almost every module is tightly intertwined with every other.

+!fig src="/assets/ruby-scale/knot.jpg" caption="Without constraints, code becomes a tight knot as modules bleed into each other."

 ### The edit-compile-debug cycle (#edit-compile-debug)